 Given that both innate and adaptive immunity play important roles in I-O therapeutic approaches, it remains to be seen whether specific T cell, B cell, dendritic and monocytic subtypes (required for both effector and suppressor functions) can be accurately modeled in vitro.
 Donor-matched cell types for multicellular in vitro models are considered essential by some investigators, but the actual impact of donor-mismatched cells has yet to be determined.

-Immunofluorescence images of immune cell infiltration in 3D tumor microtissues of HCT116 cells and fibroblast co-cultured with different grade of PBMCs stimulation-activation: naïve (1), with cytokines (2), with antibodies (3) and with Abs + cytokines (4).
-CD3 expressing lymphocytes are stained in red and in nuclear staining in Sytox green.
+Immunofluorescence images of immune cell infiltration in 3D tumor microtissues of HCT116 cells and fibroblast co-cultured with different grades of PBMCs stimulation-activation: naïve (1), with cytokines (2), with antibodies (3) and with Abs + cytokines (4).
+CD3-expressing lymphocytes are stained in red and in nuclear staining in Sytox green.

 CAR-Ts attack an A549 Tumor Microtissue in this brightfield microscopy image (well diameter = 1 mm)

 With the adoption of multicellular 3D tumor models, such as 3D InSight™ Tumor Microtissues, the future of in vitro tumor for Immuno-Oncology therapeutics looks bright.
-Over the next months and years we expect to see a focus on applications that include specific populations of immune cells such an Tumor-Associated Macrophages (TAMs), specialized T cell subpopulations and even engineered immune cells that model adaptive immune responses.
-We also anticipate wider adoption of 3D tumor models generated from primary patient material, patient-derived xenografts and cancer stem cells.
+Over the next months and years, we expect to see a focus on applications that include specific populations of immune cells such as Tumor-Associated Macrophages (TAMs), specialized T cell subpopulations, and even engineered immune cells that model adaptive immune responses.
+We also anticipate wider adoption of 3D tumor models generated from primary patient material, patient-derived xenografts, and cancer stem cells.

 It promises to be a very exciting time for oncology research!